villez/xtris/README.md

 ## TODO

-* make the restart button work
-* dropping blocks all the way down when they're active with the down arrow
 * pausing the game
 * scoring games - counting points
 * speeding up the game as it progresses